Qarmatians: Early developments

 Under the Abbasid Caliphate (750–1258 CE), various Shiite groups organised in secret opposition to their rule.
-Among them were the supporters of the proto-Ismā‘īlī community, of whom the most prominent group were called the Mubārakiyyah.
+Among them were the supporters of the proto-Isma'ili community, of whom the most prominent group were called the Mubarakiyyah.

 According to the Ismaili school of thought, Imām Ja'far al-Sadiq (702–765) designated his second son, Isma'il ibn Ja'far (c.
 721–755), as heir to the Imamate.
 However, Ismā‘īl predeceased his father.
-Some claimed he had gone into hiding, but the proto-Ismā‘īlī group accepted his death and therefore accordingly recognized Ismā‘īl's eldest son, Muhammad ibn Isma'il (746–809), as Imām.
-He remained in contact with the Mubārakiyyah group, most of whom resided in Kufa.
+Some claimed he had gone into hiding, but the proto-Isma'ili group accepted his death and therefore accordingly recognized Isma'il's eldest son, Muhammad ibn Isma'il (746–809), as Imam.
+He remained in contact with the Mubarakiyyah group, most of whom resided in Kufa.

-The split among the Mubārakiyyah came with the death of Muḥammad ibn Ismā‘īl (c.
+The split among the Mubarakiyyah came with the death of Muhammad ibn Isma'il (c.
 813 CE).
 The majority of the group denied his death; they recognized him as the Mahdi.
 The minority believed in his death and would eventually emerge in later times as the Isma'ili Fatimid Caliphate, the precursors to all modern groups.

-The majority Ismā‘īlī missionary movement settled in Salamiyah (now in Syria) and had great success in Khuzestan (southwestern Iran), where the Ismā‘īlī leader al-Husayn al-Ahwāzī converted the Kūfan man Ḥamdān in 874 CE, who took the name Qarmaṭ after his new faith.
-Qarmaṭ and his theologian brother-in-law 'Abdān prepared southern Iraq for the coming of the Mahdi by creating a military and religious stronghold.
+The majority Isma'ili missionary movement settled in Salamiyah (now in Syria) and had great success in Khuzestan (southwestern Iran), where the Isma'ili leader al-Husayn al-Ahwazi converted the Kufan man Hamdan in 874 CE, who took the name Qarmat after his new faith.
+Qarmat and his theologian brother-in-law Abdan prepared southern Iraq for the coming of the Mahdi by creating a military and religious stronghold.
 Other such locations grew up in Yemen, in Eastern Arabia (Arabic Bahrayn) in 899, and in North Africa.
 They attracted many new Shi'i followers because of their activist and messianic teachings.
-The new proto-Qarmaṭī movement continued to spread into Greater Iran and then into Transoxiana.
+The new proto-Qarmati movement continued to spread into Greater Iran and then into Transoxiana.